BlockchainCommons/cbor-book/src/part_1/practical_introduction_to_cbor.md

 - **Small Integers (0-23):** If the unsigned integer is between 0 and 23 inclusive, it's encoded directly in the Additional Information bits of the initial byte (Major Type 0).
 - **Larger Integers:** For values 24 or greater, the Additional Information takes the value 24, 25, 26, or 27, indicating that the actual integer value follows in the next 1, 2, 4, or 8 bytes, respectively, in network byte order (big-endian).
 - **Negative Integers:** Encoded using Major Type 1.
-The value encoded is `−1 − argument.
-So, an argument of 0 represents the integer -1, an argument of 9 represents -10, and so on.
+The value encoded is `−1 − argument`.
+So, an argument of 0 represents the integer `-1`, an argument of 9 represents `-10`, and so on.
 The argument itself is encoded using the same rules as unsigned integers (AI 0-23 for arguments 0-23, AI 24-27 for larger arguments).

-Preferred Serialization: CBOR allows multiple ways to encode the same number (e.g., the number 10 could theoretically be encoded using 1, 2, 4, or 8 bytes following an initial byte with AI 24, 25, 26, or 27).
+Preferred Serialization: CBOR allows multiple ways to encode the same number (e.g., the number `10` could theoretically be encoded using 1, 2, 4, or 8 bytes following an initial byte with AI 24, 25, 26, or 27).
 However, the standard strongly recommends *preferred serialization*, which means always using the shortest possible form.
 This avoids ambiguity and unnecessary padding.
 For non-negative integers, this means:

 | Value Range           | AI Value | Bytes Used After Initial Byte | Total Encoding Size |
 |-----------------------|----------|-------------------------------|---------------------|